SherlokMo/CS311-Code/revision/meetings/lecture4/tree/README.md

 ```

 # Node structure
-The node can be expressed with 3 things (In case of a binary tree)
+The node can be expressed with 3 things (In case of a binary tree). </br>
 * value of the node
 * left pointer to another node
 * right pointer to the right node
 ```
     struct node {
         val       int|string|hashmap|...|any #any datatype